pawamoy/duty/docs/index.md

     as you configured it.
 - **extensibility**: get the full power of Python!
 You can define functions dynamically in your tasks and run them through duty.
-    We actually provide a set of ready-to-use callables.
+    We actually provide a set of [ready-to-use callables][duty.callables].

 Notable differences with Invoke: